ThemeBoy/SportsPress/readme.txt

 * Sport Presets
 * Team & Individual mode
 * Import Events, Teams, Players, and Staff from CSV Files
+* Easy Shortcodes Menu in Editor

-More details about each feature are available on the [ThemeBoy Website](http://themeboy.com/sportspress/).
+More details about each feature are available on the [SportsPress Website](http://sportspresspro.com/).

 = Premium Extensions =

 Looking for more advanced sports functionality?
-ThemeBoy offers a range of [SportsPress extensions](http://themeboy.com/sportspress/extensions/) to add more features to your club website.
+Upgrade to [SportsPress Pro](http://sportspresspro.com/pricing/) to get access to more advanced features to your club website.

 = Available Languages =
 * English – English ( en_US )